Willemite

 Zn2SiO4

-Willemite is an extremely rare accessory mineral at MSH.
+Willemite is an extremely rare mineral species at MSH.
 It fluoresces brilliant green under SW and LW; it displays a strong dull green phosphorescence.

 PHYSICAL CHARACTERISTICS: